 Transferring cryptos internationally though is extremely fast.
 It is very efficient in terms of costs and speed.
 Instead of taking days, it takes a few minutes.
 Instead of taking an exorbitant amount in bank fees, it takes a small mining fee that works as an incentive for miners to work on the network.

 Finally, cryptocurrency and blockchain technology is extremely transparent.
 It allows for a high level of audit-ability and trace-ability.
 Because it’s transparent, anyone can see what transaction is going to what wallet at any time.

 So where is Cryptocurrency heading?

-These entities are realising the value that blockchain brings and the vast potential for it.
+Small startups have really made use of ICOs and cryptocurrencies to fund their ventures.
+However larger companies and institutes are now also realising the value that blockchain brings and the vast potential for it.

 But this area is still new.
 No one really knows the future, the downsides, or the potential hurdles that will arise.
 There is a lot to learn.
 A lot of learning will be done the hard way.
 But one thing is sure, this is just a start, and it’s just about to take off.

 The technology to have the greatest impact has arrived…it’s the underlying technology of digital currencies… called blockchain.
 Block.
 Chain. – Dan Tapscott